 While the older generation of workers is gearing up to retire, one of the most serious recruiting challenges the Deloitte study found was that younger workers have a largely negative perception of the manufacturing industry.

 Addressing the skills gap is one of the most challenging issues companies are facing.
 Companies need employees with technical skills, but also with an interest in continuously learning to keep up with the fast-paced environment of evolving technology.
-According to the Deloitte study, the types of skills needed within manufacturing are constantly changing making it increasingly difficult for the workforce to keep up.
+Given the complex nature of the industry, the types of skills needed within manufacturing are constantly changing, making it increasingly difficult for the workforce to keep up.

 In my work with manufacturing companies, I’ve noticed the most successful employees are knowledge-based workers who are both close to the manufacturing processes, possessing those vocational skills, and equally appreciative of continuously improving the business.
 These folks are increasingly reliant on a digital tool chain to accomplish these goals.

 Manufacturing companies typically have many plants located throughout the country and while they may be unified by company name and brand, they remain very siloed in how they operate.
 These silos have allowed for localized definition of standards, vocabulary and best practices.
-While this allows employees to work efficiently within their own plant, it is not effective for leveraging best practices across an organization.
+While this allows employees to work efficiently within their own plant, it creates fragmentation among data and systems, and is not effective for leveraging best practices across an organization.

 There are many reasons why silos may exist throughout an organization including a lack of trust or transparency, a disconnect or misunderstanding of company goals, a lack of incentive to work together, and a lack of ownership for overall success, among many others.
 Silos can lead to communication breakdowns as it becomes difficult to communicate lessons learned company-wide which can lead to duplicate work, inefficiencies, and increased costs that have a negative impact on the industry.